6G-SANDBOX/docs/docs/toolkit-installer/installation.md

 ![fineGrainedToken](./images/fineGrainedToken.png)

-The required permission to enable is:
+The repository required permission to enable is:

 - **Contents**: read and write

 ## Access to OpenNebula frontend

-Access via SSH to the OpenNebula frontend.
+Access via SSH to OpenNebula frontend.

-## :inbox_tray: Download installation script
+## Download installation script

 Download the installation script using one of the following command.